About Us

 United Nations Fund for International Partnerships

-The work of UNFIP is overseen by the UNFIP Advisory Board, which is chaired by the Deputy Secretary-General.
+The work of UNFIP is overseen by the UNFIP Advisory Board, which is chaired by the Deputy Secretary-General and provides the Secretary-General with advice about the relationship between the UN and the UN Foundation.

 The Advisory Board, aside from the Chair, is composed of high-level UN representatives, including the President of the Economic and Social Council, Chairman of the Second Committee of the General Assembly, Under-Secretary-General for Management and Under-Secretary-General for Economic and Social Affairs, as well as experts from academia, foundations, and civil society organizations.
 The members of the Board serve by virtue of the office that they are holding, which means that some of the Board members rotate on an annual basis.
 The Executive Director of UNFIP serves on the Advisory Board as an ex-officio member.